Andy Bichel: Injury and retirement

-At the start of the 2004–05 Australian summer, Bichel was not offered a contract by the Australian Cricket Board, an indication that the Board did not believe he would represent Australia in that season.
-His performances in the domestic competition, however, continued to be at the same high standards as before and it was clear that he wanted to make another return to the international scene.
-Bichel's performances at State level during the 2004–05 domestic season earned him the Domestic Player of the Year award at the 2005 Australian cricket awards.
+At the start of the 2004–05 Australian summer, Bichel was not offered a contract by Cricket Australia, an indication that its selectors did not realistically believe he would represent Australia in that season.
+His performances in the domestic competition, however, continued to be at the same high standards as before and it was clear he wanted to make another return to the international scene.
+Bichel's bowling at state level during the 2004–05 domestic season earned him the Domestic Player of the Year award at the 2005 Australian cricket awards.

 However, he announced his retirement on 9 February 2009, saying he never fully recovered from his shoulder injury.

 Post retirement

 Chennai Super Kings, the IPL Champions of 2010 season, acquired Andy Bichel's services as a bowling coach for the team's youngsters for IPL 2011 season.
 He was later the coach of Papua New Guinea.
 On 11 November 2011, it was announced that Andy Bichel would join the Cricket Australia selection panel.

 In 2014 it was announced that Bichel had partnered Tangalooma Island Resort to be an official brand ambassador.

-Bichel has been well credited for his art in the fast bowling coaching landscape.
-His mantra of 'FTOO' is preached throughout Queensland Cricket.